-Below are a list of answers to terms that you might come across throughout our site.
+Below are a list of faqs to terms that you might come across throughout our site.
 If you are interested in working with us, contact us today!

 What are Biological Assessments?